withastro/docs/src/pages/en/core-concepts/routing.md

 ## Dynamic routes

 A single Astro Page component can also specify dynamic route parameters in its filename to generate multiple routes that match a given criteria.
 You can create several related pages at once, such as author pages, or a page for each blog tag.
-Named parameters allow you to provide multiple values for "named" levels of these route paths
+Named parameters allow you to specify values for "named" levels of these route paths, and rest parameters allow for more flexible "catch-all" routes.

 > 💡 Even dynamically-created pages and routes are generated at build time.